granik/triton-task-project/README.md

 ---
 **Steps to launch the project locally:**

-Just run `docker compose up -d` in your terminal
+Just run `docker compose up -d` in your terminal and then `composer install`.

 App will be available at ``http://localhost:8090/``
 PhpMyAdmin: ``http://localhost:8091/``